remibengtpettersen/Programutvikling/README.md

 Implemented dynamic rule classes.
 The static rule classes and GameOfLife are now deprecated.

 160427 10:49
 Refactored s305061 StatController.
 Replaced ProgressIndicator with ProgressBar, which solved all previous bugs.
-Added busy flag, to prevent creation multiple task
+Added busy flag, to prevent creation of multiple tasks

+160427 20:15
+Partial implementation of s305061 gif creation.